Himanshu-Jorwal/Custom-Projectile/README.md

 Potential Solutions : Not Found

-These errors won't be worked upon for now atleast.
+These errors won't be worked upon, for now atleast.